phpbb/documentation/development/extensions/skeleton_extension.rst

 .. note::

     The Skeleton Extension currently does not allow you to generate the Travis CI component without also generating the PHPUnit tests component.
-This is because without tests, there is no benefit to using Travis CI.
+This is because without unit tests, there is little benefit to using Travis CI.

 Build script (phing)
 --------------------

-A phing build script is generated for your extension which can be used to generate build packages to help simplify the release or deployment processes.
+A phing build script is generated for your extension which can be used to generate build packages to help simplify the release or deployment process.

+For example, when you are ready to release a version of your extension, running the build script will package your extension in the appropriate vendor/package format and generate a ZIP file ready to submit to phpBB's Customisation Database.
+It can also clean out files not intended for distribution such as unit tests and hidden Git files.

 To run the build script, use the following console commands: